 - Speak Better and with Confidence: When people get dentures for the first time, they have to relearn how to talk.
 This is because your lips, cheeks, and tongue have to get used to speaking around a new oral appliance.
 However, are a permanent part of your mouth so you don’t have to worry about speaking with a slight lisp or practicing pronunciation.

 - Looks Natural: Dentures that don’t fit properly aren’t able to effectively mimic the appearance of natural teeth, especially if they are constantly slipping.
 However, your new dental implants will be a stable tooth restoration fused to your jawbone.
 For this reason, dental implants look and feel natural.

 - Prevent Jawbone Deterioration: The cells in your jawbone require stimulation from tooth roots.
 Otherwise, your jawbone will start to deteriorate.
 To prevent jawbone deterioration, we recommend dental implants.
 Dental implants fuse with the jawbone and create enough pressure to simulate natural tooth roots.
 If left untreated, jawbone deterioration can lead to further tooth loss or even facial collapse.

 - Preserve Tooth Spacing: When you are missing a tooth, the rest of your teeth slowly shift and change position over time, stretching out into the new space.
 If you’ve had braces in the past, this could undo all of your hard work.
 Dental implants act like a natural tooth, preserving the placement of the rest of your teeth.

-Dr. Piotrowski DDS and his team are dedicated to helping you restore your smile after tooth loss through dental implants and other restorative dentistry services.
-To schedule an appointment with our Grand Rapids dental implant dentist, call Precision Family Dental at (616) 949-1570.
+Dr. Piotrowski and Dr. Cohen are dedicated to helping you restore your smile after tooth loss through dental implants and other restorative dentistry services.
+To schedule an appointment with our Grand Rapids, MI, restorative dentists, call Precision Family Dental at (616) 949-1570.